 Two sisters - two hands

-Tear weeds in the garden
+Weeds tearing up in the garden

-And wash each other.
+And they wash each other.

 Two hands knead the dough -